Wreck of the Olive Thurlow

 The following morning, the Captain, who was by now in desperate need of medical attention, hoisted a distress signal, and according to his testimony, "two minutes later," the signal was answered and within "20 minutes" the station crew was aboard.

 Before departing, Keeper William H. Gaskill warned the Captain that bad weather was expected and that his vessel was in an extremely dangerous postition.
 Captain Hayes disagreed.
 A tug, the Atlantic, came alongside the Thurlow and the Captain offered to tow the barkentine to a safe harbor and deliver the Captain to Beaufort.
-When they could not strike a bargain, Keeper Gaskill again offered to move the First Mate, who was left in charge, lengthened the anchor chain to 60 fathoms and awaited the storm.
+When they could not strike a bargain, Keeper Gaskill again offered to move the ship.
+Instead, the First Mate, who was left in charge, lengthened the anchor chain to 60 fathoms and awaited the storm.